AaveChain/FestivalTicketNFT/README.md

 Click on the "sellTicket" function.
 Now, let's explain what values to enter:

-In the "to" field: Enter the Ethereum address of the buyer to whom you want to sell the ticket.
-This is the address of the person buying the ticket from you.
-For example, you can use 0xBuyerAddress.
+In the "to" field: Enter the Ethereum address of the buyer to whom we want to sell the ticket.
+This is the address of the person buying the ticket.
+For example, we can use 0xBuyerAddress.

 **Example:**